HL7/US-Core/input/pagecontent/general-requirements.md

 Systems may deploy and support one or more US Core Profiles to represent clinical information.
 They use the profile's content model without any expectations to implement the US Core interactions.

-An example scenario would be a server using only the [FHIR Bulk Data Access (Flat FHIR)] approach to export the US Core Data for Interoperability resources.
-For this server, the US Core interactions are unnecessary.
+An example scenario would be a Server using only the [FHIR Bulk Data Access (Flat FHIR)] approach to export the US Core Data for Interoperability resources.
+For this Server, the US Core interactions are unnecessary.

-To support a US Core Profile, a server:
+To support a US Core Profile, a Server:

 - **SHALL** Be able to populate all profile data elements that are mandatory and flagged as Must Support as defined by that profile's StructureDefinition.
-- **SHOULD** declare support for a US Core Profile by including its official URL in the server's `CapabilityStatement.rest.resource.supportedProfile` element.
+- **SHOULD** declare support for a US Core Profile by including its official URL in the Server's `CapabilityStatement.rest.resource.supportedProfile` element.
     - The US Core Profile's official or "canonical" URL is located on each US Core Profile page

-      example CapabilityStatement snippet for a server supporting the US Core Patient Profile:
+      example CapabilityStatement snippet for a Server supporting the US Core Patient Profile:
       ~~~
       {
         "resourceType": "CapabilityStatement",
         ...
         "rest": [
           {
-            "mode": "server",
+            "mode": "Server",
             ...
             "resource": [
               ...